Data Modeling

 ) under it.

-- Enter the information of the file based on the data tag, and then click Next.
+- Enter the information of the topic, and then click Next.

-- Select Persistance to enable history data storage, and then click Save.
+- Select Enable History to store data to database, and then click Save.

 Generating Models through JSON